AdamIsrael/dockerfiles/juju/trunk/README.md

 # Juju Actions

-This Docker image builds the 1.23 branch of Juju, giving users a way to preview the new features, such as `actions` and `leader election`  before it's available in a stable release.
+This Docker image builds the latest development version of Juju, giving users a way to preview the new features before they're available in a stable release.

 ## Building